christoff-wrobel/basicPython/README.md

 # basic_python
 This repository contains a basic python setup.

-## Setup Pycharm
+## Setup IDE
+- We use Pycharm community edition as an IDE.
 - Make sure to set the correct git username before committing to the repository.
 For this, add the following lines to projectfolder/.git/config
     [user]
     name = myuser
     email = mymail@xxx.com

-- As a package manager, we use pipenv (pip install pipenv).
+- As package manager, we use pipenv.
+Install it via 'pip install pipenv' on the terminal.

 ## Coding conventions
 ### Naming